Healthdirect Free Australian health advice you can count on.

 What causes malnutrition?

-Malnutrition is often caused by several different factors in combination.
+Malnutrition is often caused by a combination of several different factors.

-In older people, it can start because they have health problems, such as dementia or dental problems that make it difficult to eat.
-They may lose their appetite, find it hard to swallow, or may have chronic diseases or take medications that affect their diet.
+Older people may develop malnutrition if they have health problems that make it hard for them to eat, such as dementia or dental problems.
+They may lose their appetite, find it hard to swallow, or may have chronic diseases or take medicines that affect their diet.

 Some people deliberately restrict their diets, leading to malnutrition.
 Others do not have access to nutritious food, either because they cannot afford it or it is not available where they live.
-Being isolated and lonely, with failing health, depression and grief can all affect people’s diets and contribute to malnutrition.
+Being isolated and lonely, with poor health, depression and grief can all affect how people eat and contribute to malnutrition.

 How is malnutrition treated?

-Malnutrition can be treated by a dietitian, who will work with the person and sometimes other health professionals to help them eat the foods they need.
+Malnutrition can be treated with the help of a dietitian, who will work with you and sometimes other health professionals to help you know what foods you need.

-Treatment involves ensuring the person’s diet has enough energy (kilojoules), protein, vitamins and minerals.
-The best way is through eating small, frequent meals that are high in nutrients.
+Treatment involves ensuring your diet has enough energy (kilojoules), protein, vitamins and minerals.
+For most people, the best way is through eating small, frequent meals that are high in nutrients.

-A doctor may also suggest altering medications or visiting the dentist.
-A speech pathologist can help if the person has problems with swallowing.
+A doctor may also suggest changing your medicines or visiting the dentist.
+A speech pathologist can help if you have problems with swallowing.

 If you or someone you know has malnutrition, the following tips can help:

-• Eat small meals and healthy snacks throughout the day — cheese, yoghurt, nuts and dried fruit are good snacks.
+• Eat small meals and healthy snacks throughout the day — cheese, yoghurt, nuts and dried fruit are good options.

-• Use full cream milk and have lots of milky drinks.
+• Use full cream milk and include milky drinks as part of your diet.

 • Add oil, cream and margarine to food in cooking.

-• Boost soups and stews with skim milk powder or grated cheese.
+• Boost soups and stews with milk powder, cream or grated cheese.

 Can malnutrition be prevented?